boazsegev/iodine/SPEC-PubSub-Draft.md

     A global alias for this method (allowing it to be accessed from outside active connections) **MAY** be defined as `Rack::PubSub.publish`.

+## Connecting to External Backends (pub/sub Engines)

+It is common for scaling applications to require an external message broker backend such as Redis, RabbitMQ, etc'.
+The following requirements set a common interface for such "engine" implementation and integration.

-Implementations **MUST** implement the following module / class methods in one of their public classes / modules (iodine implements these under `Iodine::PubSub`):
+Pub/sub implementations **MUST** implement the following module / class methods in one of their public classes / modules (iodine implements these under `Iodine::PubSub`):

 * `attach(engine)` where `engine` is a `PubSubEngine` object, as described in this specification.